tonyhu-x/exp/grad/uoft.typ

 I am convinced that my knowledge, skills, and character make me an exceptional candidate, and that the graduate program in linguistics at U of T will provide me with a solid foundation to pursue my future goals as a linguistics researcher.
-I would be very happy to continue to work under the supervision of Professor Steele.
-I hope as well that, being part of the department, I will be able to receive guidance from people like Professor Ewan Dunbar and Professor Nathan Sanders, both of whose research is highly relevant to achieving my academic objectives.